Amazon Redshift Architecture Basics: Understanding Core Data Warehouse Design

 Data scalabilityDistributed cluster architecture

-Integration with cloud servicesConnectivity within AWS ecosystem
+Cloud integrationConnectivity within AWS ecosystem

-• Key distribution – Data is distributed based on a specific column value.
+• Key distribution – Data is distributed based on a specific column value

-• Even distribution – Rows are distributed evenly across nodes.
+• Even distribution – Rows are distributed evenly across nodes

-Recent Updates and Trends in the Past Year
+Recent Updates and Trends

-• Enhanced automatic scaling capabilities for unpredictable analytics workloads
+• Enhanced automatic scaling for unpredictable workloads

-• Expanded support for AI-driven analytics and predictive modeling
+• Expanded support for AI-driven analytics

 YearArchitecture Trend